-You might have noticed how people sometimes nod their heads quickly before they interrupt a speaker and then, after interrupting, eagerly make their own point.
+You might have noticed how people sometimes nod their heads quickly before they interrupt a speaker.
+After interrupting, they eagerly make their own point.

-If the nodding or shaking of the head is not congruent with what the person is saying, then you’re well-advised to be suspicious.
+If the nodding or shaking of the head is not congruent with what the person is saying, something is off.

 For example, during a conversation, if a person says, ‘It sounds good’ or ‘Okay, let’s go for it’ while shaking their head from side to side, then it’s clear that they don’t really mean what they’re saying.

-When non-verbal signals contradict the verbal messages, you should always prefer the former because they cannot be easily manipulated and so are more likely to be true.
+When non-verbal signals contradict the verbal messages, you should always prefer the former.
+It’s because non-verbal signals cannot be easily manipulated and so are more likely to be true.

 The head tilt

-Tilting the head to the side communicates the message that a person is interested in what he’s seeing or listening to.
+Tilting the head to the side communicates that the person is interested in what they’re seeing or hearing.

 By tilting the head to the side, the person is exposing to you a vulnerable part of their body- the neck.
 Many canines including dogs lie down and expose their necks while confronting a more dominant canine to signal ‘defeat’, ending the fight without any physical aggression or bloodshed.